anybill/documentation/api_vendor.md

 # Bill API
 <p>
-  With this Endpoint you can add a Bill to the anybill API.
+  With this endpoint you can add a bill to the anybill API.
   For this, the respective store from which the receipt is to be issued must already have been added via the Store API.
 </p>
 <p>